QuantEcon/lecture-source-py/source/rst/sci_libs.rst

     \sum_{i=0}^n \alpha^i = \frac{1 - \alpha^{n+1}}{1 - \alpha}

-for a geometric progression and hence have resolved to rely on a loop
+for a geometric progression and hence have resolved to rely on a loop.

 Python vs C
 ^^^^^^^^^^^^^^^^^^